-3. Significant accounting judgments and estimates
+3. Significant Accounting Judgments and Estimates

 The preparation of financial statements requires management to use judgment in applying its accounting policies and to make estimates and assumptions about the future.
 These estimates are made based on information available as at the date of issuance of the financial statements.
 Actual results could materially differ from those estimates.
-The following discusses the most significant accounting judgments and estimates that the Fund has made in preparing the financial statements:
+The following discusses the most significant accounting judgments and estimates that the Fund have made in preparing the financial statements: